whitenight100/storybook/README.md

 # Shopify Steroids

-This is a collection of tools for your Shopify store.
+This is a collection of tools for your Shopify theme.

 ## Getting Started